LuisRHR/IncidenciUS/README.md

 When it finishes, the output shows the address of each contract (Users, Groups, Incidences, Reports and AdminRequests).
 It is important to write them down, because they need to be set in the frontend later.
 They are also saved inside the ignition/deployments folder.
 Finally, you have to configure MetaMask to use this local network: add a new network manually with the URL http://127.0.0.1:8545, Chain ID 31337 and symbol ETH, and import into MetaMask the first of the accounts printed by the node command (account number 0), using its private key.
 Keep in mind that this same account is the one that deploys the contracts and, as the first user to register in the system, automatically becomes the system administrator.
 You can import more accounts to run the tests you need, choosing any of the other 20 accounts printed when running npx hardhat node.

-For the Sepolia option, instead of a local node, you have to create a file called .env in the project root, next to hardhat.config.js, with two values: the Alchemy URL and the private key of the account that will pay for the deployment.
+For the Sepolia option, instead of a local node, you have to create a file called .env in the project root, next to hardhat.config.js, with two values: the Alchemy URL and the private key of the account that will pay for the deployment (get it from the details of the account in Metamask).

     ALCHEMY_SEPOLIA_URL=https://eth-sepolia.g.alchemy.com/v2/YOUR_API_KEY
     PRIVATE_KEY=your_metamask_account_private_key